DETAILED ACTION

 With respect to claim 27, Harris discloses the attachment of claim 26 wherein the exterior surface of the clip has a shape that generally matches a shape of an exterior gripping surface of the handle (Fig. 4).

-With respect to claim 28, Harris discloses the attachment of claim 26 wherein the clip includes a curved bend (between “11 and 12” and “11 and 13”) having a thickness less than the thickness of the thin portion(the length of 11 relative to the overall length of claim 10).
+With respect to claim 28, Harris discloses the attachment of claim 26 wherein the clip includes a curved bend (between “11 and 12” and “11 and 13”) having a thickness less than the thickness of the first portion(the length of 11 relative to the overall length of claim 10).

 With respect to claim 41, Harris discloses the attachment of claim 26 further comprising a tether (hole 11a and the key chain.
 Col. 2, lines 11-12) secured (built-in) to the clip, the tether comprising a strap (chain or string of the key chain.
 Not shown) including a loop (ring or chain of the key chain.
 Not shown) portion configured for (capable of) securing the tether to a hand (finger) or a wrist of the worker.